 Balance

-So balancing the racket - determines where the center of gravity of the racket is - otherwise given in mm from the handle the center of gravity of the racket
+So balancing the racket - determines where the centre of gravity of the racket is - otherwise given in mm from the handle, the centre of gravity of the racket

 - up to 325 mm - balancing on the handle (HL - Head Light)